frostmarked/bonParent/README.md

 ```
 kubectl rollout restart deployment/bongateway -n bonlimousin
 ```
-if it exists a newer version
+if it exists a newer version.

+*TODO*<br>
+Probably time to revert this pull policy change.
+All release pipelines are setup and stable.

 ### Docker-compose for bonGateway
 WIP: Made my own docker-compose file for running all docker images except the gateway in some hybrid mode so they can communicate.
 Still need some testing ...<br/>